 In the last decade, amazing people and organizations such as Native Skywatchers, Wilfred Buck, the Star Guy, and Annete S. Lee, William P. Wilson and Carl Gawboy’s “Ojibwe Sky Star Map” have assembled this knowledge with extensive research, filling in the some of the lost information, and creating beautiful imagery to match the beauty of the stories themselves.

 Connecting to the stories of those people who lived in Ontario long before colonization, the Indigenous peoples, is an act of shifting perspective and respect.
 We owe it to ourselves as well as to those who were here before us to learn these stories.

 Will Morin is a Professor of Indigenous Studies at the University of Sudbury and a former interim-leader of the First Peoples National Party of Canada.
 He is an active artist and cultural advocate for First Nation’s rights and has worked tirelessly for over two decades to represent Indigenous peoples’ interests and perspectives to non-Indigenous Canadians.

 Bruce Waters has been teaching astronomy to the public since 1980.
 He is a former educator at the McLaughlin Planetarium, founder of the Killarney Provincial Park Observatory, and science writer.
 He has authored the book A Camper’s Guide to the Universe and is a frequent contributor to the monthly Ontario Parks’ “Eyes on the Skies” blog.

-The authors wish to thank the Elders and Knowledge Keepers at the Wiikwemkoong Heritage Organization for their review and feedback on this article most notably, Brian Peltier and Madeline Wemigwans.
+The authors wish to thank the Elders and Knowledge Carriers at the Wiikwemkoong Heritage Organization for their review and feedback on this article most notably, Brian Peltier and Madeline Wemigwans.